OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 Universal links the iOS equivalent to the Android App Links (aka.
 Digital Asset Links) and are used for deep linking.
 They came as a way to *prevent* the URL scheme hijacking attacks, when a user taps a link to the app's website he will get seamlessly redirected to the corresponding installed app without going through Safari.
 If the app isn’t installed, the link will open in Safari.

-According to the [Apple Developer Documentation](https://developer.apple.com/library/archive/documentation/General/Conceptual/AppSearch/UniversalLinks.html), Universal links give several key benefits that are not applicable when using custom URL schemes.
+According to the [Apple Developer Documentation](https://developer.apple.com/library/archive/documentation/General/Conceptual/AppSearch/UniversalLinks.html), Universal links give several key benefits that are not applicable when using custom URL schemes and are the recommended way to implement deep linking.
 Specifically, universal links are:

 - **Unique**: Unlike custom URL schemes, universal links can’t be claimed by other apps, because they use standard HTTP or HTTPS links to your website.
 - **Secure**: When users install your app, iOS checks a file that you’ve uploaded to your web server to make sure that your website allows your app to open URLs on its behalf.
 Only you can create and upload this file, so the association of your website with your app is secure.